HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Depends on your budget.
 Compressor replacement buys 3-5 years but you'll likely replace the AC within that timeframe anyway.

 Always replace with new R-410A system.
-R-22 compressors are scarce and expensive ($2,000-$3,500 just for parts).
+R-22 compressors are scarce and expensive.
 Not worth it.

 If your AC is young enough that compressor replacement makes sense, here's exactly what the process involves: